evalplus/evalplus/README.md

 Why EvalPlus?

-- ✨ **Precise evaluation & ranking**: See [our leaderboard](https://evalplus.github.io/leaderboard.html) for latest LLM rankings before & after rigorous evaluation.
+- ✨ **Precise evaluation**: See [our leaderboard](https://evalplus.github.io/leaderboard.html) for latest LLM rankings before & after rigorous evaluation.
-- ✨ **Coding rigorousness**: Look at the score differences! esp. before and after using EvalPlus tests!
-Less drop is better as it means more rigorousness and less laxity in code generation; while a big drop means the generated code tends to be fragile.
+- ✨ **Coding rigorousness**: Look at the score differences! esp. before & after using EvalPlus tests!
+Less drop means more rigorousness and less laxity in code generation; while a big drop means the generated code tends to be fragile.
 - ✨ **Code efficiency**: Beyond correctness, our EvalPerf dataset evaluates the efficiency of LLM-generated code via performance-exercising coding tasks and test inputs.

 Want to know more details?
 Read our papers & materials!